bitcoin-core-review-club/website/hosting.md

   [Making a New Post](#making-a-new-post) section below for how to make a post.

 - Prepare a range of questions from basic to advanced.
-The review club is a way to help new developers develop.
+The review club is a way to help new developers learn.
 There should be something for everyone.

 - In the notes and meeting, don't just talk about the mechanical code changes.
+  Other important aspects to consider are:

+  - motivation for the PR
-  Other important aspects to consider are: the historical context of the PR (why things in the code are the way they are currently, and what PRs have touched that part of the code base), testing methodology and motivation for the PR.
+  - the historical context of the PR (why things in the code are the way they are currently, and what PRs have touched that part of the code base in the past)
+  - how to review the changes and testing methodology.

-- When writing the notes, if you refer to yourself, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").
+- If you refer to yourself in the notes, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").

-- Don't feel like you need to spoon-feed the attendees.
+- Don't spoon-feed the attendees.
 Give them pointers for where to look in the codebase/GitHub/documentation, and let them do their own research from there.